Become a registered nurse in just 2 years

 Based at our Christchurch campus, you’ll be taught by highly-qualified academic staff with strong clinical links throughout New Zealand.
 You’ll benefit from the latest nursing research and technology, and will have access to the impressive University of Otago Christchurch Simulation Centre.

 As New Zealand’s most-intensive campus for medical and health research, we’re home to active researchers, postgraduate research students, and medical students.

 And now, we offer you the chance to become a registered nurse after just 2 years of intensive study.

 “The course far exceeded my expectations!
-I found it a lot harder than I expected, and tough at times, but there is a good mix of subjects.
 When it comes to the clinical work we had simulation labs every week that consolidated what we were learning in class.
 Nursing puts you in some really confronting situations and the simulation labs allowed us to begin developing some of the skills we would need in our careers.
 The labs ranged from learning how to give injections and care for wounds to having meaningful therapeutic conversations with patients.
 The staff are the most amazing part of the course, though.
 They come from so many broad and different backgrounds and have so much experience to offer.
 I really got the most out of my time with them, and am loving being part of the nursing workforce and putting everything I learned into practice.”

 — Rachel Sanders, MNSc Graduate

 The Master of Nursing Science (MNSc) consists of seven nursing papers in the first year, and six in the second year:

 - NURS 442 Health Care in New Zealand